 Sketchley's Translations Main Index | Macross Portal |

-That said, although the story is done well (not necessarily well done), it leaves the viewer feeling that it could have fleshed things out a bit more here and there, and at the very least, made the protagonists a bit more sympathetic.
+That said, even though the story is done well (not necessarily well done), it leaves the viewer feeling that it could have fleshed things out a bit more here and there, and at the very least, made the protagonists a bit more sympathetic.

 Avatar is an intriguing film.
 On the one hand, it plays it extremely safe and doesn't take any risks, to the point that it's predictable.
 On the other, it's beautifully filmed by a genius director, and presents not only a well developed alien race and their culture and language, but also the entire biosphere of the world that they live in!
 One of the best aspects is the completely unforced, and naturally-developing Jake-Neytiri romance.
 The best scene in the film is the first time that the paraplegic Jake gets into his avatar body and is able to use his legs once more—from the first wiggle of his toes to his wiggling them in the garden dirt.